angular/dgeni/README.md

 * JavaScript - Strip ngdocs out of comments in JavaScript files.
 Can produce more than one doc per file

+### ngdoc Parsing

+Once we have a document read in from a file we parse it (using doctrine) to extract the ngdoc tags.
+The doctrine library creates an object structure for each tag that is found.
+It does not parse inline tags.

 ### Doc Processing

-Once we have a document read in from a file we process it with document processor plugins.
-We have the following plugins:

-* ngdoc parser - parse the ngdoc tags
-* doc merger - merge child documents (e.g. docs that refer to methods or events on other objects) into their parent documents
-* link checker - check that links refer to docs that exist in the docs that have been found
+The collection of tags contains simple information extracted from the tag itself.
+We need to do more work with this to get the full meta data required for rendering.
+This is done by the doc-processor plugins.

+Each plugin can provide the following functions:

+* before: this function is executed at the start of processing.
+It is passed the entire collection of documents and it should return the processed document collection.
+* each: this function is executed for each document in the collection.
+It is passed the document that is being processed.
+* after: this function is executed at the end of processing after all the "each" functions have been called.
+It is passed the entire collection of documents and it should return the processed document collection.

 ### HTML Rendering

-Now we render each of these documents as an HTML page.
+We render each of these documents as an HTML page.
 We use the nunjucks JavaScript template tool-kit to generate HTML based on the data in each document.
 We create a filter that can render text as markdown and will highlight code.

-### ngdoc Parsing

-The ngdoc parser itself is modular.
-Each tag (and inline tag) is defined independently and you can add custom tags easily.
-Further, you can provide plug-ins that do additional parsing before and after processing of each docs tags.
-The following tags are supported out of the box:

-* eventType - adds eventType and eventTarget properties to the doc
-* param - adds param info to a collection of params on the doc
-* property - adds property info to a collection of properties on the doc
-* requires - adds requires info to a collection of requires on the doc
-* returns - adds a returns information object to the doc
-* *default* - this is the catch-all, which simply applies the value of the tag to the corresponding property on the doc (e.g. `@module ng` -> `doc.module = 'ng'`)

-There is only one built-in in-line tag.

-* link (*in-line*) - add a new link to the doc.links property and replace the tag with an anchor

-The built-in plug-ins compute the value of the following meta properties:

-* section - the section is the top level path segment in the navigation.
-* path - the path to the final rendered file
-* id - a string that uniquely identifies a doc - if the doc is describing a code component then this corresponds to the unique code reference name (e.g. module:ngRoute.directive:ngView).